Tech Buying Guides

 Nigerian campus earbud requirements differ from what most international buying guides test for.
 The priorities are: call quality on Nigerian networks (4G and 3G), ability to use one bud while staying aware of your environment for safety and conversation, battery life adequate for a full day without reliable power access, and durability through daily bag use in a hot and sometimes dusty environment.

-This guide focuses entirely on options under ₦15,000 — the realistic budget range for most Nigerian students — and tests them against those specific use cases rather than audiophile benchmarks that are irrelevant to how students actually use earbuds on campus.
+This guide focuses on affordable options and tests them against those specific use cases rather than audiophile benchmarks that are irrelevant to how students actually use earbuds on campus.
+Exact prices move quickly, so confirm the current price and warranty from the seller before treating any model as a bargain.

 Buy from a seller who lets you test before paying